lgili/SpiceLab/docs/installation.md

 # Installation

-Circuit Toolkit ships on PyPI under the name `spicelab`.
+spicelab ships on PyPI.
 Use Python 3.10 or newer.

 ## Install from PyPI
 ```bash